danjsiegel/DS_Masters_Capstone/project 1/readme.md

 # OOP Demonstration Project

 This project is an example of OOP programming.
-The data (Data about the avengers) reads in CSV, writes out Markdown files, and interprets data as classes.
+The data (data about the avengers) is in CSV format.
+The data is ingested, processing the data and then writes out Markdown file on the most popular avengers.
+The project displays a full project which includes unit tests.

 ### Script Outputs

-The outputs for the processed CSV and the Markdown report are the same as described in the midterm project.
-The only difference is the code used to produce these outputs will use the `Avenger` class found in `avenger.py`.
+The outputs for the processed CSV and the Markdown report.

 ### OOP
 The `avenger.py` module contains the `Avenger` class.
 It should implement methods for all of the fields found in the input CSV.
 In addition to implementing methods for each field, implement the method `to_markdown` which generates the Markdown markup described in the midterm project.